simpleidserver/SimpleIdServer/docs/documentation/identityprovisioning/ldap.md

 Password: password
 ```

-Under `dc=xl,dc=com`, create one entry with the object class `Organizational Unit (organizationalUnit)`.
-Its `ou` attribute must be equals to `people`.
+Under `dc=xl,dc=com`, create an entry with the object class `Organizational Unit (organizationalUnit)`.
+The `ou` attribute of this entry should be set to `people`.
-This entry will contain the users, who are going to be migrated to the Identity Server.
+This entry will contain the users who will be migrated to the Identity Server.

 ![Create Organization Unit](images/ldap-1.png)

-Under `ou=people`, add two entries.
-Both will contain two object classes `Organizational Person (organizationalPerson)` and `person`.
+Under `ou=people`, add two entries, each containing two object classes: `Organizational Person (organizationalPerson)` and `person`.

-First user must have the following attributes and a password equals to password.
+The first user should have the following attributes and a password set to `password`.

 | Attribute    | Value                |
 | ------------ | -------------------- |